 Conversely, if your debts are large, high interest, you are older, have multiple dependents, or have uncertain income or health, it may be best to dump the debt and concentrate your efforts on stability, security and retirement.

-The dumbest thing, in my book, is rejecting a bankruptcy solution without getting input from an experienced bankruptcy lawyer.
+The dumbest thing in dealing with debt, in my book, is rejecting a bankruptcy solution without getting input from an experienced bankruptcy lawyer.

 End of rant.